albovy/IAS/README.md

 ```
 - NPM
 - NODE JS 12
-- DOCER (If you want to deploy in containers)
+- DOCKER (If you want to deploy in containers)
 ```

 ## Authors